emqx/emqx-docs/en_US/deploy/install-amazon-linux.md

 # Amazon Linux

-This section will guide you on how to install and start EMQX on Amazon Linux system.
+This section will guide you on installing and starting EMQX on the Amazon Linux system.

 ## Install EMQX with tag.gz